 What is the difference between sock-weight yarn and fingering-weight yarn?
 The basic answer is that there isn't any difference.
 Depending on where you live, that weight of yarn may be called sock-weight yarn, fingering-weight yarn, or 4-ply yarn regardless of the number of actual plies.
 Here in The United States, a lot of people refer to yarn with nylon as sock yarn and yarn without nylon as fingering-weight yarn.

 I have opted to call all yarn of that weight sock-weight yarn regardless of whether it is good for actual socks or not.
 That's because it's the term most widely used around the world.
-If you are looking for yarn to knit actual socks, I recommend using either Sock Perfection or Splendid Sock for good, hard-wearing socks.
+If you are looking for yarn to knit actual socks, I recommend using either Sock Perfection for good, hard-wearing socks.
 For extra-soft socks that are a treat for your feet, I recommend using either my Cashmere Sock base or So Silky Sock.
 So Silky Sock does not have nylon, but silk is every bit as strong as nylon if not stronger.